LordKanelsnegle/MineAndSeek/README.md

 This folder contains chunks of code known as "functions", which can be run individually.
 Some of these are called every tick while others are called at specific times.

 ### Game
 Contains the functions that interact directly with the game itself, such as the state logic, map logic, and tickwise effects.
+The `util` folder is used for mini-scripts that are just designed to avoid using the same selector multiple times, as a minor optimization.

 ### Players
 Contains the player-facing functions, which apply some basic checks before running the underlying `game/state` functions.
 This includes joining/leaving the game and moderator commands in case something goes wrong.